pgn127/AddressBookCLIExercise/README.md

 - display
   - Example: `node addressBook.js add John 1234567` - Adds a new Contact item with name `John` and number 1234567

+## Part 1: Parsing Command Line Arguments

-## Part 1: Implementing 'display' command
+## Part 2: Implementing the 'display' command
 ### Goal

-## Part 2: Implementing 'add' command
+## Part 3: Implementing the 'add' command
 ### Goal

-## Part 3: Implementing 'update' command
+## Part 4: Implementing the 'update' command
 ### Goal

-## Part 4: Implementing 'remove' command
+## Part 5: Implementing the 'delete' command
 ### Goal

 1. Now we need to change what happens when a square is clicked.
 Since component state is always private, we can't update Board's state directly from Square.